-- 1.10.
-Within the context of our Corporate Strategy, we aim to use our FWP to progress a number of key strategic areas over the coming year, including: - the protection of consumers through effective regulation of monopoly utility companies by applying our regulatory scrutiny to drive efficiencies and promote enhanced level of services (e.g. through price controls); - promoting sustainability and security of supply through working with utility companies to take account of the environmental impact of the services they provide (e.g. through the implementation of Fuel Security requirements in Northern Ireland) and assessing options for optimizing the existing energy infrastructure; - protecting vulnerable customers by implementing initiatives emanating from our Social Action Plan (e.g. producing and implementing a debt code of practice); - further advancing retail and wholesale competition to promote the interests of consumers (e.g. progressing a project to implement long-term electricity switching processes); - harmonizing arrangements to deliver benefits for Northern Ireland consumers (e.g. the potential arising from Common Arrangements for Gas on the island of Ireland); - a greater focus on the wider European legislative context, ensuring that we in conjunction with statutory partners expeditiously implement relevant legislation and effectively represent the views of Northern Ireland consumers; - continuing to develop as an organisation carrying out a mid-term review of our Corporate Strategy 2010-14. - 1.11.
+- promoting sustainability and security of supply through working with utility companies to take account of the environmental impact of the services they provide (e.g. through the implementation of Fuel Security requirements in Northern Ireland) and assessing options for optimizing the existing energy infrastructure; - protecting vulnerable customers by implementing initiatives emanating from our Social Action Plan (e.g. producing and implementing a debt code of practice); - further advancing retail and wholesale competition to promote the interests of consumers (e.g. progressing a project to implement long-term electricity switching processes); - harmonizing arrangements to deliver benefits for Northern Ireland consumers (e.g. the potential arising from Common Arrangements for Gas on the island of Ireland); - a greater focus on the wider European legislative context, ensuring that we - in conjunction with statutory partners - expeditiously implement relevant legislation and effectively represent the views of Northern Ireland consumers; - continuing to develop as an organisation carrying out a mid-term review of our Corporate Strategy 2010-14. - 1.12.
+The issue of fuel poverty was also raised by some respondents.
+The Utility Regulator is committed to appropriately playing a role in relation to vulnerable customers and has included several actions to support this commitment in this FWP. - 1.13.
 It should also be pointed out we intend to draw on our unique status as a multi-utility regulator to advance workstreams that have a cross-utility application.
-This includes work on price controls, initiating work on financing utility networks, and working across sectors on supply competition and guaranteed standards of service. - 1.12.
+This includes work on price controls, initiating work on financing utility networks, and working across sectors on supply competition and guaranteed standards of service. - 1.14.
 The detailed planned actions within our FWP are presented in tabular format later in this paper.